Meet The Teaching Members

 Vandy Leigh

 Vandy has a Masters of Education degree in Creative Arts in Learning, Curriculum and Instruction from Lesley University in Boston.
 She teaches students of all ages from pre-school through all of adulthood.
 She has been certified to teach Art for grades K-12 in New Hampshire and Massachusetts.
 She is passionate about teaching pre-teens and teens.
 Vandy says, "Middle and High School students are the perfect art students.
 They are curious and want to learn new things, but once they learn the "right way" they aren't afraid to push the limits and take their art to whole new levels."
+Younger children always inspire me!
+They are often experiencing art mediums for the first time.
+They come up with new ideas because no one has told them "the right way."
+They teach me every day to continue to be flexible and think outside the box!
 In addition to visual arts, Vandy is a professional storyteller of 25 years, specializing in Spooky, Wisdom, Personal, and Folk tales.
 Vandy is a trained SoulCollage® facilitator and leads these magical workshops at Creative Community Space and out in the community.
 Vandy is the Creative Community Developer of Creative Community Space.

 Eric Weiss